NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 The next steps are to run ``parallel_stereo`` and create DEMs.

 We will run the following command for each pair of images.
-Note that we reuse the filtered match points created by bundle adjustment.
+Note that we reuse the filtered match points created by bundle adjustment, with the ``--clean-match-files-prefix`` option.

 ::